Edwards-R/understanding_docs/Next thing/re-org.md

 ||Bombus magnus: iso.
 Murray et al: 2008||Bombus magnus: iso.
 Murray et al: 2008|
 ||Bombus lucorum agg: iso.
 Murray et al: 2008||Bombus lucorum agg: iso.
 Murray et al: 2008|
 ---
----

 ## Compound Understandings
 Occasionally it is necessary to create an 'item' which represents multiple Understandings.
+Note that this does not include aggregates (one taxon is found to be composed of multiple types), but focuses on a deliberate requirement to purposefully compound two well-known and separated Understandings.
+The two encountered reasons so far as:

+- Taxa which cannot be easily separated in a complex
+- Hybridisation of taxa

-There are two defined methods for doing so: hybrids and complexes.
-Each method follows similar rulings to Understandings, with the goal of ensuring that compound Understandings are well documented.
-Never try to 'update' the contents of a compound Understanding if one of the component Understandings is updated.
-Instead, declare a new compound Understanding using the new component or components.
+Each identified reason has its own creation method.
+The methods follow similar rulings to Understandings, with the goal of ensuring that compound Understandings are well documented.
+A compound Understanding should never be 'updated', even in the case of an update to one of the component Understandings.
+Instead, declare a new compound Understanding using the new component or components or rely on resolving the underlying Understandings.

-Compound Understandings do not belong in the same 'table' as Understandings, and must occupy a separate table.
+Compound Understandings do not belong in the same space as Understandings, and must occupy a their own, separated, space.

 ### Complex
 A complex Understanding uses one of the component's names, chosen by the creator of the Understanding.
 The author and year of a published document that details the components of the compound is then added, forming the trinity of name, author, and year that Understandings rely on.
 This published document is intended to be purely a reference point, containing only the compound Understanding and its component Understandings. so that other users of the data can use with confidence.
 Compound Understandings may be internal to a specific project, rather than being defined for the entire scope of the Understandings system.
 Such is particularly the case with complexes, which may be useful in a project where the participants lack the ability to reliably determine specific taxon confusions.